SirPepe/ornament/Readme.md

 // testEl.log logs "Disconnected!"
 ```

+You can also still use the regular `disconnectedCallback()`.

 ### `@adopted()`

-**Method decorator** that causes decorated class methods to run when the
+**Method and class field decorator** that causes decorated class methods to run
-component is moved to a new document and the component's `adoptedCallback()`
+when the component is moved to a new document and the component's
-fires:
+`adoptedCallback()` fires:

 ```javascript
 import { define, adopted } from "@sirpepe/ornament";